irongut/CodeCoverageSummary/README.md

 If you're using [Simplecov](https://github.com/simplecov-ruby/simplecov) please see the [wiki](https://github.com/irongut/CodeCoverageSummary/wiki/Simplecov-Compatibility) for required settings to enable compatibility with Code Coverage Summary.

+**v1.3.0-beta only:** Code Coverage Summary should now be compatible with simplecov using the default settings as well as MATLAB's code coverage plugin.

 As a Docker based action Code Coverage Summary requires a Linux runner, see [Types of Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions).
 If you need to build with a Windows or MacOS runner a workaround would be to upload the coverage file as an artifact and use a separate job with a Linux runner to generate the summary.